MTG/freesound/_docs/api/source/resources.rst

 Note that this resource is only meant for uploading an audio file, not for describing it.
 In order for the file to appear in Freesound, it must be described using the :ref:`sound-describe` resource (after uploading), and it must be processed and moderated by the Freesound moderators just like any other sound uploaded using the Freessound website rather than the API.
-A list of uploaded files pending description can be obtained using the :ref:`sound-uploaded-files-pending-description` resource.
+A list of uploaded files pending description can be obtained using the :ref:`sound-pending-uploads` resource.

 The author of the uploaded sound will be the user authenticated via Oauth2, therefore this method requires :ref:`oauth-authentication`.